jax-ml/jax/docs/301/custom-derivatives.md

 The residuals a rule saves are normally flattened into an opaque list on the VJP object (`f_vjp.opaque_residuals`; see {doc}`vjp-objects`).
-A rule can instead direct residuals into a *structured* channel, where they remain a pytree of your choosing: visible on the VJP object as `f_vjp.structured_residuals`, and carried through transformations with structure intact: `scan` stacks entries across iterations, `cond` wraps its branches' entries in a tagged `CondSum` recording which branch ran (the same shape backward-pass logs take, above), and `shard_map`
+A rule can instead direct residuals into a *structured* channel, where they remain a pytree of your choosing.
+Structured residuals are visible on the VJP object as `f_vjp.structured_residuals`, and they're carried through transformations with structure intact: `scan` stacks entries across iterations, `cond` wraps its branches' entries in a tagged `CondSum` recording which branch ran (the same shape backward-pass logs take, above), and `shard_map`